olivierverville/Resume/README.md

 **Employer**: Askida
 **For:** Security Company

 **Project:** Design and development of a BDD-oriented automated test architecture for an internal application.
 The test architecture was built on top of the Python framework Behave (Cucumber clone).
 I also was responsible for the writing and scripting of basic test scenarios.
-The framework was targeted for API tests on a SOAP API.
+The solution was targeted for API tests on a SOAP API.

 **Tags**: `Python 2` , `BDD` , `Behave` ,  `SOAP API`